toladata/TolaActivity/test/js/README.md

-# Using MochaJS and Selenium WebDriver to Test the TolaActivity UI
+# Using Selenium WebDriver to Test the TolaActivity UI

 This document describes how to set up your system to test TolaActivity front-end code.
-TolaActivity using.
 The tools of choice are:

 * Selenium WebDriver for browser automation
-* Selenium Server for remote browsers (think Saucelabs, BrowserStack,
+* Selenium Server for remote browsers (think Saucelabs, BrowserStack, or TestBot)
 * WebdriverIO, a test automation framework for NodeJS with support for synchronous or asynchronous JavaScript
 * MochaJS test framework with assorted plugins, particularly the Chai JS assertion library
 * Chrome and/or Firefox browsers
-* Selenium Server for supporting remote testing

 If you're reading this, you've already probably cloned the repo.
 If you haven't, do that, then come back here.
-Commands listed in this document assume you're working from the testing directory, `test/js` in the TolaActivity repo unless noted otherwise.
+Commands listed in this document assume you're working from the testing directory, `test/js` in the TolaActivity repo, unless noted otherwise.

 ## Install Things
 First, download and install all the bits you'll need.
 These include